scarimp/allan_donkey_car/readme.md

 Complete project details [at RandomNerdTutorials](https://RandomNerdTutorials.com)

-Another [IDE](https://thonny.org/) for micropython on esp32 and esp8266.
+Thonny another [IDE](https://thonny.org/) for micropython on esp32 and esp8266.

 ----------------------------------------------------------